 When it comes to choosing the best cheap drones, it’s probably easier to just give you an idea of what to look for in the toy-class, inexpensive quadcopter market.
 Let’s call this our cheap drones guide, a place to explore some of the best options, and just figure out what you need to know before you or your child take to the skies.

-Please be aware, this is not a definitive guide, we just want to steer you in the right direction, particularly with the ease of use and barrier to entry shrinking to the point that one can make an impulse purchase of unmanned aerial vehicles.
+Please be aware, this is not a definitive guide, we just want to steer you in the right direction.
+Particularly with the ease of use and barrier to entry shrinking to the point that one can make an impulse purchase of unmanned aerial vehicles.
 Drones are easy to fly, but a few initial pointers can’t hurt.

 What do I need to fly a quadcopter?